-If you're looking for the perfect family-friendly vacation, look no further than the Great White North.
+If you're looking for the perfect family-friendly vacation, look north to Canada.
 There are so many fun things to do in Canada in the summer, that you'll probably have a hard time fitting it all in.
 From train rides through the Rocky Mountains to whale watching on the coasts, gorgeous gondola rides, and more, there's no shortage of fun to be had.

 Those who are travelling to Canada for the first time should know that it would likely take months to see all there is here.
 It's best to center your vacation in one or two central areas so you don't spend your whole trip driving around.

 Now, Canada may be massive, but it's one of the safest places to travel–making it all the more appealing for families.
 So what are you waiting for?

 Here are nine fun things things to do in Canada wih your family this summer, whether you're travelling to the country for the first time or enjoying a return trip.

 Whether your family vacation lands you in British Columbia, Quebec, or Nova Scotia, whale watching is an experience you won't want to miss, and is a top fun activity for families in Canada during the summer.
 Witnessing a giant orca soar out of the water or a family of humpback whales swim by will take your breath away.

 Talk to your travel advisor about adding a whale-watching excursion to your trip.
 You'll find tours available in Eastern Canada and on the West Coast, and can expect to see a variety of wildlife along the way.
 In BC, for example, it's common to see not only whales but sea lions, bald eagles, and others.

 2. Visit Ripley's Aquarium of Canada in Toronto